T-Stringfellow/Azure-Cloud-Environment/README.md

 # INTRODUCTION
 This repository primarily addresses the development and deployment of an ELK stack monitoring system within an Azure-based Cloud environment.
-- All neccessary scripts and config files are located within the 'Ansible' Directory
+- All necessary scripts and config files are located within the 'Ansible' Directory
-- Additionally, the 'Linux' directory contains several useful security scripts and an initial setup script to aid in establishing a new Linux-based system.

-Below is a detailed description the ELK stack deployment proccess.
+Below is a detailed description the ELK stack deployment process.

 ## Automated ELK Stack Deployment